llafuente/language-spec/spec/language/functions.md

 *Constrains*

-1. At all `function-exits` the memory should be lend or deleted.
+1. Compiler shall analyse each `function-exits` and the memory should be `lend` or deleted.

 ```language
 function implicit_delete(own array<$t> arr) {